bjornharrtell/corewms/README.md

 * [ ] Complete symbolizer support
 * [ ] SLD 1.0 support

-## How to build

-Currently depends on having a recent clone of https://github.com/flatgeobuf/flatgeobuf at `../flatgeobuf`.

 ## How to run

 Get some test data with `wget http://flatgeobuf.org/test/data/countries.fgb`.

-CoreWms should now be runnable out of the box with `dotnet run`.
+Should now be runnable out of the box with `dotnet run`.

 ## Example requests